7 Things To Do After Submitting Your FAFSA® Form

 Review your FAFSA Submission Summary.

-After your FAFSA form is submitted and processing begins, it will be processed in one to three days for online forms.
-Once your FAFSA form is processed, you can log in to your StudentAid.gov account to view your FAFSA Submission Summary or check the processing status for your FAFSA form.
+After your online FAFSA form is submitted, it will be processed in one to three days.
+Once your FAFSA form is processed, you can log in to your StudentAid.gov account to view your FAFSA Submission Summary.

 Your FAFSA Submission Summary is not your financial aid offer.